 Work Experience at Boundary Oak

 At Boundary Oak the unique nature of our school allows us the wonderful opportunity of arranging bespoke, one day, work experience visits in our Senior school.
-Over the past year we have been able to send pupils on incredible visits to motorsport workshops, the West End of London and more recently Air traffic control at Swanwick in Hampshire.
+Over the past year we have been able to send pupils on incredible visits to motorsport workshops, the West End of London, the Air traffic control centre and to Rolls Royce in the Midlands.
 All these visits are tailored made to the individual pupil and in, so doing , afford them the opportunity of seeing first hand what is involved in these career areas and most importantly engage them in the ever changing modern world of work.

 Here are 10 reasons why you should think about it seriously.